 The town’s backstreets straddle a low hill facing the lagoon, sheltered by the eastern extremity of the Ilha da Armona.
 Many of the local fish find their way to the small covered market on Largo 1° de Maio, on the road running parallel to the river.
 On Saturdays the market expands into a flea market that lines the adjacent pedestrianized Rua Tenente Barrosa.
-Continue up this road to reach the town’s little palm-tree-lined central square and Rua da Liberdade.
+Continue up this road to reach the town’s little palm-tree-lined central square.

 The waterfront of modern shops and apartments faces broad gardens that are largely taken over by the campsite.
 Beyond this is the estuary beach, a fine stretch of white sand that weaves up to a wooden lifeboat house, though more exhilarating and cleaner waters are found over the lagoon on the Ilha da Armona.